Description

 Instructions

 - Make the soup.
 Peel and roughly chop the onion and garlic clove.
-Melt the butter in a deep non-stick frying pan over medium heat.
+Melt the butter in a deep frying pan or in a large cooking pot over medium heat.
 Add the chopped onion and garlic.
-Cook for 10 min stirring from time to time with a wooden spoon.
+Cook for 10 min, stirring from time to time with a wooden spoon.
 Add the flour and stir thoroughly.
 Add the drained lentils and mix well.
 Pour the water (or stock) and bring to a boil over high heat.
 Cover the pan with a lid, lower the heat to medium-low and cook for 20 min.
 The lentils should be totally soft and broken down by then.
-Remove the pan from the heat and blend the soup with an immersion blender.
-Taste the soup and adjust the seasoning accordingly.
-Return the pan to low heat while you make the sauce.

 - Serve.
 Ladle the soup into bowls, drizzle the sauce over the soup and serve immediately with wedges of lemon and big slices of fluffy white bread.